National Center for Computer Science Education

 - Curriculum Evaluation

 - Annotated Bibliography

-The National Center for Computer Science Education provides support in creating equitable CS education opportunities to K16 educators and students through the following programs:
+The National Center for Computer Science Education provides support in creating equitable CS education opportunities to K16 educators and students through the following programs and projects.

 Certificate in Computer Science Education

 An online graduate, education certificate for in-service teachers with four courses: Computational Thinking, Computer Science Principles, Java, and CS Methods & Capstone.
 K12 teachers across the United States complete the certificate to further their understanding of CS, to integrate CS in other courses, to teach standalone CS courses, and to meet CS licensure requirements for their state.